Thomas Button: Early life

-Born about 1575, he was the fourth son of Miles Button of Worlton, Glamorgan, and his wife Margaret, daughter of Edward Lewis.
+Born around 1575, he was the fourth son of Miles Button of Worlton, Glamorgan, and his wife Margaret, daughter of Edward Lewis.
 His father's family had been landowners, originally at Bitton in Gloucestershire, since the 1100s.
 Around 1595 he married Elizabeth, daughter of landowner Sir Walter Rice of Newton House, Llandeilo, and his wife Elizabeth, daughter of Sir Edward Mansell of Margam.
 This made him a nephew of the prominent naval officer Sir Robert Mansell, from whose patronage he benefited for the rest of his career.

 Arctic exploration

-In April 1612 he was given command of two navy ships, Resolution and Discovery, to lead an expedition in search of the Northwest Passage.
-Sailing from England about the beginning of May 1612, they reached the mouth of a river which he named the Nelson after the ship's master, who had died.
+In April 1612, he was given command of two navy ships, Resolution and Discovery, to lead an expedition in search of the Northwest Passage.
+Sailing from England around the beginning of May 1612, they reached the mouth of a river which he named the Nelson after the ship's master, who had died.
 They wintered at what is now known as Port Nelson and the next year headed north to search for the Northwest Passage.
 They lost the Resolution to sea ice and continued on to 65° North.
 He discovered and named Mansel Island and returned to England in September 1613.
 He is credited with exploring and securing the west coast of Hudson Bay for his country, naming the area New Wales.
 The region would again be visited twelve years later in 1631 by Captains Thomas James and Luke Foxe.
 Supposedly, upon discovering a cross erected by Button at Port Nelson, Captain Foxe christened the shore north of the Nelson River as New North Wales and all the lands south as New South Wales.
 Button and his men were some of the first recorded Europeans to explore the area now known as Manitoba and his discovery meant that others followed after him, using his landmarks, his stories, and his detailed notes.
 The first maps of areas near Hudson Bay were struck from his explorations and from those of his predecessor, Henry Hudson.